vijayanj/Example-Node/README.md

 ### Step 1.
 Prepare Server for Deployment

-To enable auto deployment of an application you must have a destination server to deploy to.
+To enable auto deployment of an application, you must have a destination server to deploy to.

 If you don't have a server you can use a virtual server.
 For a simple guide to setting up a virtual server using Virtualbox and Vagrant see [Building Virtual Servers](http://docs.distelli.com/docs/building-virtual-servers).